kik369/quadratic-equation-solver/README.md

-# quadratic-equation-solver
+# Quadratic Equation Solver

-Solve and graph quadratic equations.
+A Python command line program that solves and graphs quadratic equations.